Swansea Sixth form College, Swansea College

 - The age of students is from 16 years old.

 The academic years at Swansea Sixth Form College are especially beneficial for students.
-The academic program aims to:
+The academic program aims at:

-- preparation for admission to a higher educational institution,
+- Preparation for entering a higher educational institution,

 Special attention in high school is paid to intensive preparation for GCSE, including a choice of subjects (usually from 8 to 10).
 The list of disciplines includes English, mathematics, languages, natural sciences and humanities.
 Adolescents develop their independence, participate in extracurricular activities and consultations.